zeyadusf/Credit-score-classification/README.md

   The Credit Score Classification project aimed to develop a robust and accurate system for classifying credit scores.
 Credit score classification plays a vital role in assessing an individual's creditworthiness and determining their eligibility for loans, credit cards, and other financial services.
 It is a crucial component of risk assessment for financial institutions, helping them make informed decisions while minimizing the risk of defaults.

+  The missing data was dealt with in a way that is correct for the real values, and then the models were built.

+Two models were built with different approaches:
+  * PyCaret:
+    - Extra Trees Classifier.
+    - Random Forest Classifier
+    - Extreme Gradient Boosting.
+    - K Neighbors Classifier.
+    - Decision Tree Classifier.
+* RandomForest.

 🔗 <b>[More Details](Credit%20Score%20Classification.pdf)</b>

 🔗<b>Dataset in kaggle :</b> [Credit score classification](https://www.kaggle.com/datasets/parisrohan/credit-score-classification)